madeba/MTD_transmission/README.md

 # C++ Dependencies

-The following libraries are needed tu compile the code :
+The following libraries are needed to compile the code :
 OpenCV 4, FFTW3, libtiff, libboost-thread, libboost-chrono, libboost-system, and wxWidgets (graphical user interface).

 For GPU code, the API Arrayfire and a backend (CUDA or OpenCL), must be installed.